VISITING CHATHAM MARCONI

 MARCONI-RCA WIRELESS MUSEUM

 PRESERVING MARITIME RADIO HISTORY: In 1914, radio pioneer Guglielmo Marconi’s company built a wireless receiving station here paired with a transmitting station in Marion, Massachusetts intended to provide commercial point-to-point radio service between the United States and Norway.
 Following World War One and with the intervention of the US government, Marconi’s American assets were acquired by the newly formed Radio Corporation of America.
-By 1921, RCA’s Chatham station was in full operation, but now for maritime ship-to-shore service with call sign WCC.
-It would soon become the busiest US coast station.
-The campus, comprising 10 original buildings on 11.3 acres, has been preserved by the Town of Chatham as the Marconi-RCA National Register Historic District.
+RCA’s Chatham station began operation in 1920, then transitioned to maritime ship-to-shore service in April 1921.
+Chatham Radio, with call sign WCC, would soon become the busiest US coast station and remain so for much of the century.
+The station campus today comprises 10 original buildings on 11.3 acres and has been preserved by the Town of Chatham as the Marconi-RCA National Register Historic District.
+The site’s former Operating Building is now the museum.

-Chatham Radio played a crucial role in winning World War II’s Battle of the Atlantic.
-From 1942 through victory in 1945 it became the U.S. Navy’s top secret Station C, covertly intercepting encrypted wireless messages from enemy ships all across the Atlantic.
-Station C forwarded these intercepts to Washington, D.C. for decoding, and alerted the Navy’s extensive radio direction-finding network to locate and track enemy U-boats.
-In a new exhibit marking the 80th Anniversary, Can You Keep A Really Big Secret? explores this tense period in the nation’s history and the changes it brought to everyday life when Chatham became a wartime “Navy town.”
+From 1942 through World War II victory in 1945, Chatham Radio was the U.S. Navy’s crucial top secret Station C, covertly intercepting encrypted wireless messages from enemy ships all across the Atlantic.
+Station C forwarded its intercepts to Washington, D.C. for decoding, and alerted the Navy’s extensive radio direction-finding network to locate and track enemy U-boats.
+Marking the 80th Anniversary of winning the Battle of the Atlantic, Can You Keep A Really Big Secret? explores this tense period in the nation’s history and the changes it brought to everyday life when Chatham became a wartime “Navy town.”

 During your visit, take a few minutes to browse the unique items in our Museum Shop.

-BEFORE YOU LEAVE: Take a walk up the Antenna Field Trail, the museum’s outdoor gallery, open year-round during daylight hours.
-It is a winding path through the flora and fauna of Cape Cod with interpretive signs describing the station’s antennas and history.
+WHILE YOU ARE HERE: Open to the public year-round during daylight hours, the Antenna Field Trail is the museum’s outdoor gallery, a winding hillside path with interpretive signs describing the station’s antennas and history.
 Some of the antennas are scaled replicas of the originals, actively used today by the museum’s amateur radio operators to communicate around the world.

-For more information on the museum's Speaker Series interpretive talks, Summer STEM classes for youth, and events, please browse the remainder of our website.
+MORE: For information on the museum's Speaker Series interpretive talks, events, and Summer STEM classes for youth, please browse the remainder of our website.